anoma/namada/documentation/docs/src/user-guide/ibc.md

 ## Transferring assets over IBC
 This will make transfers across chains by Namada CLI.
 This assumes that a channel has been created and Hermes is running with the proper config.

+> **Note**
+>
+> You can transfer assets over IBC without creating a channel and running Hermes (and your node) on your side.
+If someone started Hermes and shared the channel ID which is corresponding to your source instance and your destination instance, you can transfer a token by `ibc-transfer` command with the channel ID via any node of the source instance.

 In order to do this by Namada's `ibc-transfer` command, we will need to know the `base-dir` and `ledger-address` of each instance (and other transfer parameters).
 `base-dir` is the base directory of each node.
 If you have used the script, the direcotry is `${IBC_RS}/data/namada-*/.namada`.